Sloan-Crawford/WeatherPro-Project/README.md

 # WeatherPro-Project

-Search your favourite classic books for specific content!
+Get accurate weather data displayed beatifully to you for your exact location

 **Key features**:

 - Familiar and looks great
 - Brings a great UI (responsive) using Bootstrap
 - Wrapped in a mini-site
+- displays current and future weather conditions in a clear, attractive way

 **Skills**:

 - Hit an external (third-party) API to get the data
-- Using reverse geo-locating to get locations from the Google Maps Api
+- Using reverse geo-locating to get locations from the API